joksas/public-notes/programming/languages/go/The-Go-Programming-Language/notes.md

 In Go, there is no concept of default parameter values, thus the arguments cannot be specified by name---they must be provided in the order in which the parameters were declared.

 If a function declaration does not have a body, it indicates that the function is implemented in a language other than Go; it just specifies the function signature (parameters and returns).

+## Section 5.2

+Many programming languages have a *fixed-size* function call stacks.
+These impose a limit on the depth of recursion, so one may encounter **stack overflow** if the function is called recursively too many times.
+On the other hand, Go uses *variable-size* stack that starts smalls and grows as needed up to a limit on the order of a gigabyte.
+This makes it easier to deal with recursion and avoid stack overflow.